 A better Keyworddit alternative, with a real free tier

 Keyworddit gives you a frequency list of keywords inside a subreddit.
 Useful, but light.
-SubredditAnalyzer gives you the keywords and the context, who asks them, when they get answered, and which posts about them performed.
+SubredditAnalyzer gives you the keywords and the context - who asks them, when they get answered, and which posts about them performed.
+If you are doing content marketing on Reddit, you need the context as much as the list.

-Keyworddit is a free tool that returns the most common multi-word phrases in a subreddit, with rough monthly search volume.
+Keyworddit is a free, no-login tool that returns the most common multi-word phrases in a subreddit, with rough monthly search volume from Google.
+It works for any subreddit with over 10,000 subscribers.

-We start with the same keyword extraction, then layer on engagement data, post format breakdowns, and the timing of when those keywords trend, so you know what to write and when to post it.
+We start with the same keyword extraction, then layer on engagement data, post format breakdowns, and the timing of when those keywords trend - so you know what to write and when to post it.
+Plus you can save searches, track multiple subs, and export with filters.

 SubredditAnalyzer vs Keyworddit